Civil Litigation

 Civil litigation can be divided into several stages.
 For the plaintiff, it involves initial investigation and drafting of pleadings, such as summons and complaint.
 For the defendant, it involves response to the complaint, such as answer, demurrer, motion to dismiss, motion to strike, etc.

 The next stage is the discovery phase.
 It involves the exchange of information through depositions, request for production of documents, interrogatories, request for admissions, and subpoenas.
 Deposition are questions posed orally under penalty of perjury by an opposing counsel.
-Other discovery are written questions or requests posed under penalty of perjury to the parties.
+Other discovery methods involve written questions or requests posed under penalty of perjury to the parties.
+Consulting with a lawyers experienced in personal injury litigation can help you navigate this complex process effectively.

 The next stage is the pretrial proceedings, consists of variety of motions, Order to show causes, etc. Motion to compel discovery, motion for summary judgment, etc. are the common ones you often see in the proceedings.